 What happens on the day of treatment?

 The day of your treatment likely won’t be very different from any other day.
 The needle is ultra-tiny, some people barely feel anything.
 A series of injections are completed in the desired area(s).
-The procedure is completed within 10min following the intake process.
+The procedure is completed within 10min following the intake process and assessment.
 Once completed, you can typically continue with your daily routine (see after-care instructions).

 What should I know about my after-care?